-The Exchange also proposes to make a nonsubstantive change to Rules 4.5(d) and 4.13(a)(2)(A) to change current references to "monthly options series" to "standard expiration options series" (i.e., series that expire on the third Friday of a month), to eliminate potential confusion.
+The Exchange also proposes to make a nonsubstantive change to Rules 19.6, Interpretation and Policy .05 and 22.11(h) to change current references to "monthly options series" to "standard expiration options series" (i.e., series that expire on the third Friday of a month), to eliminate potential confusion.
 The current references to "monthly options series" are intended to refer to those series that expire on the third Friday of a month, which are generally referred to in the industry as standard expirations.
+The proposed rule change also adds a heading to Rule 19.6, Interpretation and Policy .05 for consistency with other Interpretations and Policies in that Rule.